radius-project/design-notes/recipe/2023-08-garbage-collection.md

 ## Monitoring

-* Recipe garbage colelction duration - this will be only applicable to Bicep recipe execution.
+* Recipe garbage collection duration - this will be only applicable to Bicep recipe execution.

 ## Development plan